 Why Are Narcissists So Good at Arguing?

-As I mentioned before, narcissists have low levels of neuroticism and they often gain pleasure by hurting other people.
+As I mentioned before, narcissists have high levels of neuroticism and they often gain pleasure by hurting other people.
 These are two very important aspects of the narcissistic realm that you have to be aware of when trying to manage narcissistic abuse.

 People with high levels of neuroticism do significantly worse in stressful environments than those with low levels of neuroticism.